vacp2p/roadmap/content/dst/codex/codex-base-capacity.md

 ---
-title: Codex Scaling
+title: Codex Base Capacity
 tags:
   - "2024q4"
   - "dst"
   - "codex"
 draft: false
-description: "Improve Codex's scaling abilities and our understanding of these, using scientific testing and experiments, leading to better scaling.
-Compare to other systems.
-Support the testnet efforts by providing base capacity.
-Measure speed, latency, other metrics.
-Give hard numbers on Codex vs BitTorrent."
+description: "Provide base capacity for Codex and keep it reliable.
+Study its behaviour in the process of supporting it."
 ---

-`vac:dst:codex:codex-scaling`
+`vac:dst:codex:codex-base-capacity`

 ## Description
-Use real world testing, theoretical analysis and simulation to determine and improve Codex's scaling properties.

-Find the limits of Codex's capabilities and measure them in different scenarios.
+Provide base capacity for Codex and keep it reliable.
+Study its behaviour in the process of supporting it.

-We will allow Codex to scale to support large scale use cases, test how it behaves in large 100TB+ testnet deployments and in various deployment setups, and we will help make Codex more scalable in the first place.
+We will allow Codex to scale to support large scale use cases, test how it behaves in large 100TB+ testnet deployments, and in various deployment setups.

 We will support the Conduit of Expertise narrative directly by providing valuable insights to Codex